PlayCover/PlayBook/PlayBook/src/keymapping/using_making_keymaps.md

 <img width="1104" alt="Screenshot 2023-01-07 at 9 41 40 PM" src="https://user-images.githubusercontent.com/78054566/211178151-107e9e25-0c76-4466-bcb5-823635199f6e.png">

 After opening the Keymapping Editor you can add a new button by clicking anywhere on the screen.
 A ring menu will appear around your cursor with different button types.
-You can click on them to add the type of input you want (see the tables below details and usage).
+You can click on them to add the type of input you want (see the tables below for details and usage).

 Closing the Keymapping Editor will automatically **save** any changes you have made to the keymap.